Little ingenuities – highly effective with no airs and graces.

 Progress is the result of an open search for improvement.
-On its way to making eyewear a highly functional, esthetically compelling accessory, Silhouette has already succeeded in many key ways.
+On its way to making eyewear a highly functional, aesthetically compelling accessory, Silhouette has already succeeded in many key ways.
 The willingness to rethink something known again and again has been reflected in all of Silhouette’s products for decades, in the revolutionary new developments in design, materials and workmanship.
 Those who want to be innovative cannot be concerned just with that which is on the surface.
 They must delve deep, even in design, down to the tiniest detail.
 Of that, Silhouette is convinced.
 And that is what Silhouette stands for today and in the future.
-Its hidden heroes are the best proof of all.

 “Each successful step in the design, research and development, no matter how small, always marks the beginning and the end for Silhouette.
 And there is no reason why this offensive search for improvement should not drive us further on,” says Silhouette’s chairman Klaus Schmied, pointing out precisely the way to the future.

-Design and technology create a functional, esthetically compelling entity.
+- Design and technology create a functional, aesthetically compelling entity.

-Innovative, esthetic, making life lighter – through the optimum use of material properties, Silhouette develops three hinge systems, tailored to the needs of the wearer: snap hinge, disc hinge, and the “hingeless” solution.
+- Innovative, aesthetic, making life lighter – through the optimum use of material properties, Silhouette develops three hinge systems, tailored to the needs of the wearer: snap hinge, disc hinge, and the “hingeless” solution.